f5devcentral/f5-velos-training/docs/initial_setup_of_velos_system_controllers.rst

 Interface Aggregation for System Controllers via CLI
 -------------------------------------------------------

-Beware changing from unaggregated to aggregated needs to be coordinated with the configuration of the upstream management switch.
+Beware that changing from unaggregated to aggregated needs to be coordinated with the configuration of the upstream management switch.
 Management access will be disconnected while making this change.
 It is a good idea to have a console connection to your system controllers available when making this change.

 Create a management aggregate interface called **mgmt-aggr** and set the **config name** for the same value.
 Set the **config type** to **ieee8023adLag**, and set the **lag-type** to **LACP**.
 Be sure to commit any changes.